n3tw4lk3r/ClientServersChat/README.md

 # ClientServersChat
-A simple message relay  in C#.
-It consists of a client, a processing server and a display server.
+A simple message relay in C#

 ## Structure
 - `Client/` - connects to the processing server and sends messages